Skredshol

-Skredshol was a noble-seat farm (setegård) in Norway.
-It is a large farm located in the former Nes municipality in Innlandet county.
-It lies on a peninsula extending into Mjøsa, Norway's largest lake.
+Skredshol is a large farm located in Ringsaker Municipality in Innlandet county, Norway.
+It lies on the Nes peninsula which extends into Mjøsa, Norway's largest lake.
+The farm was once a noble-seat farm (setegård).
 The farm's main building is protected as a historically significant residence.
-It had a total area of 202.6 hectares in 1998.
+The farm had a total area of 202.6 ha, with 73.3 ha used for farming and 94 ha for forestry.

+History

 Historically, as a setegård, it was exempt from taxes and tithe.
-It is initially mentioned in records in 1403.
+It was first mentioned in existing historical records in 1403.
 The farm was owned by Norway’s Reich Chancellor Jens Bjelke and subsequently by his son, Jørgen Bjelke.
-In 1682, Skredshol was sold by Jørgen Bjelke (then Deputy Governor General of Norway, a Lieutenant General in the Norwegian Army, and sheriff for Bratsberg) to his brother-in-law, Hans von Løwenhielm.
-Two years later Caspar Christopher Brockenhuus became the owner.
+In 1682, Skredshol was sold by Jørgen Bjelke (then Deputy Governor-General of Norway, a Lieutenant General in the Norwegian Army, and sheriff for Bratsberg) to his brother-in-law, Hans von Løwenhielm.
+Two years later, Caspar Christopher Brockenhuus became the owner.
 Since Brockenhuus was married to the daughter of Løwenhielm he received Skredshol farm and Hovinsholm farm as gifts from his father-in-law.
 Brockenhuus, who was colonel in the Oppland Infantry Regiment, had previously purchased Tjerne farm from Jørgen Bjelke; so from the 1680s Brockenhuus owned these three major Hedmark farms.

-From 1922 it has been in ownership of the Moslets family.
+In 1922, the Moslet family took over the ownership of the farm.